top of page

 Vendor Fair- 9 am - 4 pm

 Keep scrolling to check out the vendors that will be at the Festival in 2024.
 Click on the links to check out their websites and/or social media.
-To become a vendor, click here.
+To become a vendor or demonstrator, click here.
 Some of our vendors will be holding demonstration (spinning, rug hooking, etc.) while others will have educational displays or shops.
 Location: Hot Springs County Fairgrounds.
 See Vendor Info Below!

 Wool Learning Kiosk & Handspinning Fleece Auction